 Under permitted development your gate, wall or fence can be up to 2 metres in height, as long as:

-- it doesn't come any further forward than the 'principal elevation' (the front of your house) or the side elevation (the side of your house)
+- it does not come any further forward than the 'principal elevation' (the front of your house) or the side elevation (the side of your house)

-If it doesn't meet these rules, then it may still qualify for permitted development as long as it's no higher than 1 metre, and not within a conservation area or in the grounds of a listed building.
+If it does not meet these rules, then it may still qualify for permitted development as long as it's no higher than 1 metre, and not within a conservation area or in the grounds of a listed building.

-If you already have a gate, fence or wall that's taller than the permitted development height and you want to replace it, you can do this as long as the replacement is no higher.
+If you already have a gate, fence or wall that's taller than the permitted development height and you want to replace it, you can do this as long as the replacement is no higher, and you do not live in a conservation area or listed building.

 You should always check with your council's planning department to see whether you need to apply for planning permission.
 Even if you meet the permitted development rules, there may be other approvals you'll need to get.